 5. Executive Officer Conduct

-- An Executive officer must exercise their power on the committee for the proper purpose of running the organisation.
+(a) An Executive officer must exercise their power on the committee for the proper purpose of

 (e) The Association must not distribute profits or financial benefits to individual members.

-(a) There shall be two categories of membership:
+(a) There shall be three categories of membership: